 But most of us can’t harvest them fresh from the garden all year long.
 So we must come up with creative ways to preserve herbs for later use.

-Preserving fresh herbs you grow in your garden is also a great way to save money, since buying them at the store is really expensive.
+Preserving herbs you grow in your garden is also a great way to save money, since buying them at the store is really expensive.

-So, if you’re wondering what to do with fresh herbs from the garden, then you’re in the right place!
+So, if you’re wondering what to do with nature’s bounty, then you’re in the right place!
 Below I will show you nine ways to save herbs, so you can continue to enjoy them throughout the year.

 9 Ways To Preserve Herbs

-There are many ways to preserve fresh herbs.
+There are many ways to preserve herbs.
 From drying to freezing, or making delicious herb-infused oils, vinegars, and butter… the options are endless!
 Here are my favorites…

 1. Storing Fresh Herbs In The Fridge